MARKMENTAL/nba-teams/README.md

 # Analog App

 This simple project showcases NBA team components created using Analog.js, a full stack meta-framework for Angular.

 Analog.js is a powerful metaframework that enables developers to build applications using Angular, a popular JavaScript framework.
 It provides additional features and abstractions to enhance the development process and improve productivity.
 One of the key features of Analog.js is its support for file-based routing with .page.ts routes.
+# File Based Routing
 In traditional Angular applications, routing is typically configured using a dedicated routing module where developers define the routes and their corresponding components.
 However, Analog.js takes a different approach by allowing developers to define routes using individual files with a .page.ts extension.

 With .page.ts routes, developers can create separate files for each route in their application.
 Each file represents a specific page or view and contains the necessary code and configuration for that particular route.
 This approach offers several advantages.